RPM-Robotics-Lab/file_player_mulran/README.md

 ## Updates (2020.
 11. 19)

 - We released IMU and GPS data (consumer-level), as well as the originally delivered LiDAR and radar data.
+  - The model specification and the extrinsic calibration (i.e., the sensor position within our car platform) is equivalent to our lab's other dataset ([Complex Urban Dataset, IJRR 19](https://irap.kaist.ac.kr/dataset/)), so please refer the paper.
 - We expect these data supports [GPS-aided radar researches](https://arxiv.org/pdf/2006.02108.pdf), LiDAR-IMU fusion such as [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM) ([example video](https://youtu.be/Y6DXlC34qlc?t=479)), or radar-imu fusion.

 ## How to use